-It makes a lot of sense to spend some time before coming on a trekking trip getting some additional exercise.
+Getting some additional exercise before coming on an active holiday makes a lot of sense.
 The fitter you are, after all, the more enjoyable you will find the experience.

-For this trip you should be comfortable with walking up to 7 hours per day (longer on some days) and for several days consecutively.
-We would suggest that you take part in regular exercise leading up to your trip.
-Hill walking is the best training, but running, cycling and swimming are also good for developing cardio vascular fitness and stamina.
-Before departure we suggest that you try to fit in a number of long walks with a reasonable amount of ascent and descent.
+You should be aerobically fit and comfortable with walking up to 7 hours for consecutive days.
+Hill walking, with a good amount of ascent and descent, is the best training.
+Running, cycling and swimming are also good for developing cardiovascular fitness and stamina.